 Some psychotherapies explicitly use metaphor to describe metaphysical or invisible forces that shape our lives.
 For example, Shadow Work facilitators help people to explore metaphorical archetypes called sovereign, lover, warrior and magician.

-Since meeting them at my first Touch for Health metaphors workshop in 2004, I have regularly invited the ancient five element model of fire, earth, air/metal, water and wood into the helping process.
+Since meeting them at my first Touch for Health metaphors workshop in 2004, I have regularly invited the ancient five element model of wood, fire, earth, metal and water into the helping process.
 Could connecting with these profound metaphors bring more meaning and balance into your life?
 I've no idea.
 But I do know that I’ve witnessed many special moments in people that have grown out of respectfully exploring these ancient energies.
 They may speak to you too as a possible part of the counselling process.

 Resource: Don't let sleeping metaphors lie